-The acoustic guitar offers a sound like no other.
-It is available in a wide variety of styles, from the traditional 6 string to the more challenging 12 string guitar.
+A cornerstone of popular music, the guitar offers a sound like no other.
+It is available in a wide variety of styles from acoustic to electric, from the traditional 6 string to the more challenging 12 string guitar.
 The nylon 6 string guitar features the warm, rich tones that can be heard in classical music, unlike its steel string counterpart, which produces a brighter tone.
 For those looking for more of a challenge, playing the 12 string guitar produces a natural chorus effect, and can be heard in the blues or folk genres of music.

 The electric guitar combines beauty and power for versatile sound.
 The pickups on this type of guitar transfer the sound of a resonating guitar string to an amplifier.
 Single-coil pickups produce a thin, transparent sound, while double-coil pickups (also known as humbuckers) produce a warm, smooth sound.